 About our Labs

-Our on-site sample preparation facilities are equipped to handle thickness reduction of rubber by slitting/buffing, ensuring that we are able to test a wide variety of materials and product forms.
+Our on-site sample preparation facilities are equipped to handle thickness reduction of rubber by slitting/buffing, ensuring, as well as supporting other polymeric and plastic materials meaning we are able to test a wide variety of products and material applications.